Is the tarsier suicidal, or is that just an urban myth?

 10. Tarsiers are nocturnal

-Probably because they spend the whole night shitting themselves about being eaten by owls.
+Probably because they spend the whole night shitting themselves regarding the prospect of being eaten by owls.

 11. The tarsier suicide claim is correct (and common)